Feet of Fines: CP 25/1/191/31

 Warranty: Warranty.

-For this: John has granted to Richard and Anastasia the tenements and has rendered them to them in the same court, to hold to Richard and Anastasia and the heirs of Richard, of the chief lords for ever.
+For this: John has granted to Richard and Anastasia the tenements and has rendered them to them in the court, to hold to Richard and Anastasia and the heirs of Richard, of the chief lords for ever.

 Standardised forms of names.
 (These are tentative suggestions, intended only as a finding aid.)